tong-ece-cmu/Unnamed-Simulator/ARCH2NOTES.md

+# Architecture No.2

 This the design note for architecture #2

 This will use issue out of order architecture with researvation stations.

 Will have multiple function units.

+Not supporting multiplier right now.

 ## The first set of Flip-flops stores the instruction